 Another book which may be of interest to anyone who is thinking about pheasant keeping is "Ornamental Pheasants for Beginners".
 This book is definitely for novices.
 It does include a little information of all aspects of pheasant keeping and is good enough to give a basic idea of what is involved and what things can go wrong.
 It is one of the cheapest pheasant books available so is an ideal starting point but, for me, it does not take long enough to read.

-The final pheasant book on my list is the most recent one published that I know of.
-This, again, has a similar name to others and is called "Pheasants of the Old World".
+Another book with a very similar name is called "Pheasants of the Old World".
 The author is Karol Sepielan and the book can be bought from The World Pheasant Association.
 The book gives a good amount of information on every species and includes details about their lives in the wild, as well as in captivity, throughout the world.
 It also includes an excellent selection of beautiful photos which allows the reader see clear differences between species, subspecies, sexes and even chicks and eggs.
 I was a bit disappointed that at £40 the book is only paperback so will need to be well protected to lengthen it's lifespan, especially if it's going to be well thumbed which I'm sure it will be in our house.